Conor McCormack (footballer)

-Conor McCormack (born 18 May 1990) is a professional footballer who plays in the League of Ireland Premier Division with Galway United.
+Conor McCormack (born 18 May 1990) is an Irish former professional footballer and coach.
+During his career he played for Shamrock Rovers, St Patrick's Athletic, Derry City, Cork City and Galway United.

 Club career

 He started his career with Manchester United, joining on a youth contract when he was 16 years old.
 After spending two years at the club and becoming disillusioned with the lack of first-team opportunities, McCormack turned down the offer of an extension to his contract.
 He moved to Italy and joined Serie B side U.S. Triestina Calcio.
 McCormack did not make a first-team start during his two and a half years there.
 After a proposed loan deal to a Lega Pro side fell through at the last minute in May 2010, McCormack made his intentions to leave clear.
 He returned to Ireland to sign for League of Ireland champions Shamrock Rovers at the beginning of the 2011 season, playing a role in their journey to the Europa League group stages.

 In 2012, McCormack signed for a further 2 seasons.

 McCormack signed for League of Ireland champions, St Patrick's Athletic for the 2014 season in November 2013.
 He scored his first goal for Pats on his debut in a 4–1 win over Shelbourne in a friendly at Pearse Park on 1 February 2014.
 After 58 appearances for Pats, McCormack was released by mutual consent on 28 July 2015 and was announced as a new signing for relegation fighting Derry City later that day.

 He signed with Cork City on 18 November 2016 by manager John Caulfield.
 Cork City had recently won the Irish Daily Mail FAI Cup and McCormack played a role in Cork's League of Ireland title win ahead of Dundalk the following season.

 He spent the 2020 season back with his former side Derry City, where he was named club captain.

 McCormack signed for Galway United ahead of the 2021 season.
+On 11 July 2026, McCormack played his last game in professional football in a 3–2 over Sligo Rovers in the Connacht derby at Pearse Stadium.